How much does it cost to paint a kitchen?

-The average cost to paint a kitchen is $600 to $1,320.
-For the average cost, you’ll pay $800 to paint 200 sq.ft., including labor and materials.
-At the low end, you can anticipate paying around $500 to paint your entire 150 sq.ft. kitchen.
-The price can go as high as $1,500 to paint a 250 sq.ft. kitchen, including behind any fixtures.
+The national average cost to paint a kitchen ranges from $400 to $1,200.
+Most homeowners spend $800 to paint a 200 sq.ft. kitchen, including labor and materials.
+At the low end, you can anticipate paying around $350 to paint your entire 120 sq.ft. kitchen with minimal prep work and no fixture removal.
+At the high end, some homeowners spend as much as $1,500 to paint a 250 sq.ft. kitchen, including removing and painting behind any fixtures.

 |Kitchen Painting Prices|